uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 ```

 This function takes a `taskName` and returns the corresponding ID.
-However since it might be the case that no task with the given name is present, we return either a `string` or `undefined`.
+Because we might discover that no task with the given name is present, we return either a `string` or `undefined`.

 ### Working with a Union Type